socketsupply/sockets.sh/src/docs/desktop.md

 ### `window.parent.send(Options: Object)`
 Send an "plain old javascript" object to the backend process and await a promise.
 This parameter should not contain cyclical values.
+The promise should expect to receive a value from the main process.

 | Parameter | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |